DC - Doctor of Chiropractic

 Enrollment in and graduation from Parker University’s Doctor of Chiropractic program does not guarantee future licensure or employment.

 Each state sets the requirements for professional licensure within that state.
-In addition to the Doctor of Chiropractic degree and passage of National Board exams, some states require completion of a bachelor’s degree, and quantitative requirements for specific clinical procedures.
+In addition to the Doctor of Chiropractic degree and passage of National Board exams, some states require completion of a bachelor’s degree and quantitative requirements for specific clinical procedures.
 Students are responsible to know and to meet the licensure requirements of the state(s) in which they intend to practice.
-The chart below details the state requirement for licensure.
+The chart below details the state requirements for licensure.

 Additional information along with a state-by-state directory is published by the Federation of Chiropractic Licensing Boards on the Federation’s website www.fclb.org.